-This information could be provided in various forms such as updates via their website, at patient meetings or by displaying the "You said – we did" posters in receptions and waiting areas.
+This information could be provided in various forms such as updates on the service provider's website, at patient meetings, or by displaying the "You said – we did" posters in receptions and waiting areas.

 No, this will not replace the current NHS complaints procedure or other forms of feedback.
 Hospitals and other service providers will continue to use their own ways of gathering feedback in addition to the NHS FFT.

-Page last reviewed: 13 August 2018
+Page last reviewed: 1 April 2020

-Next review due: 13 August 2021
+Next review due: 1 April 2023